ronadarabi/cse151a-project/README.md

 Figures 1.1-1.4 are for data exploration/visualization and help shed light on some later results.

-Figure 1.1
-Selected images from the dataset and their individual red, blue, and green channels
+**Figure 1.1:** Selected images from the dataset and their individual red, blue, and green channels
 ![Selected images with seperate RGB channels](figures/data_exploration/channels_RGB.png)

-Figure 1.2
-Selected images from the dataset with their L, L and a, and L and b channels.
+**Figure 1.2:** Selected images from the dataset with their L, L and a, and L and b channels.
 ![Selected images with seperate Lab channels](figures/data_exploration/channels_Lab.png)

-Figure 1.3
-A frequency plot of pixel brightness for each RGB channel from the entire dataset
+**Figure 1.3:** A frequency plot of pixel brightness for each RGB channel from the entire dataset
 ![frequency plot of pixel brightness per RGB channel](figures/data_exploration/frequency_RGB.png)

-Figure 1.4
-A frequency plot of pixel brightness for each Lab channel from the entire dataset
+**Figure 1.4:** A frequency plot of pixel brightness for each Lab channel from the entire dataset
 ![frequency plot of pixel brightness per Lab channel](figures/data_exploration/frequency_Lab.png)

-Figure 1.5
-A frequency plot of image heights from the entire dataset
+**Figure 1.5:** A frequency plot of image heights from the entire dataset
 ![freqency plot of image heights](figures/data_exploration/frequency_height.png)

-Figure 1.6
-A frequency plot of image widths from the entire dataset
+**Figure 1.6:** A frequency plot of image widths from the entire dataset
 ![freqency plot of image widths](figures/data_exploration/frequency_width.png)

 ## Method